HarryPeach/kia/README.md

 #### .start(text?)

 Starts the spinner.
 Optionally sets the text at the same time.
+Returns Kia instance.

 #### .stop()

 Stops the spinner and clears the line.
+Returns Kia instance.

 #### .set(options)

 Allows you to change the spinners options.
+Returns Kia instance.

 ```typescript
 const kia = new Kia("Hello");